ramikamaldev/project/README.md

-# Alacrity
+# Project Example

-Alacrity Data Encryption
+Project Data Encryption

 This application was built using Node v14.10.0.